NelisW/myOpenHab/docs/104-configure-openHAB.md

     mosquitto_sub -t "/home/study/PiLED"

-Now, of the On or Off switch on the light entry in the Android app is touched, the mqtt client above responds with the text: `ON`, or `OFF`.
+Now, if the On or Off switch on the light entry in the Android app is touched, the mqtt client in the terminal responds with the text: `ON`, or `OFF`.
+Hence we can conclude that openHAB published the messages on mqtt.
+The next step is to capture these messages and actually switch the light on and off.